trompamusic/solidauth-oidc/README.md

 webid is registered.

 ### 1.
-Use `trompasolid.authentication.generate_authentication_url` to get some information about the provider, (optionally) register a client with it, and get a URL to sent the user to to complete the authentication request
+Use `solidauth.authentication.generate_authentication_url` to get some information about the provider, (optionally) register a client with it, and get a URL to sent the user to to complete the authentication request

 ```py